-- 12. Give scientific reasons for the following: - (a) Inner membrane of mitochondria is deeply folded. - (b) Mitochondria are able to make some of their proteins. - (c) Plastids are not present in animal cells. - Ans. (a) Inner membrane of mitochondria is deeply folded so as to provide more surface area for the biological processes (chemical reactions). - (b) Mitochondria, being a cell organelle also carries a copy of a DNA and that way also makes some protein molecules required within. - (c) Animal cells do not contain plastids because it often contain pigments used in photosynthesis and provide colour to the cell. - 13.
+- 12. Differentiate between lysosome and ribosome. - Ans.
+The main difference between lysosomes and ribosmes are that lysosomes contain the digestive enzymes in the cell whereas ribosomes synthesize proteins required by the cell. - 13.
+Give scientific reasons for the following: - (a) Inner membrane of mitochondria is deeply folded. - (b) Mitochondria are able to make some of their proteins. - (c) Plastids are not present in animal cells. - Ans. (a) Inner membrane of mitochondria is deeply folded so as to provide more surface area for the biological processes (chemical reactions). - (b) Mitochondria, being a cell organelle also carries a copy of a DNA and that way also makes some protein molecules required within. - (c) Animal cells do not contain plastids because it often contain pigments used in photosynthesis and provide colour to the cell. - 14.
 Mention the strange similarity between plastids and mitochondria with reference to synthesis of their own materials.
 What do they synthesise? - Ans.
 Plastids and mitochondria both are capable of carrying self replication.
 These two organelles carry their own copy of DNA and ribosomes.
 They synthesise proteins necessary for replication.

-- 14. Name the organelle involved in the formation of lysosomes.
+- 15. Name the organelle involved in the formation of lysosomes.
 Name the type of enzymes found in lysosomes.
 Where are they synthesised? - Ans.
 Lysosomes are formed from the Golgi bodies.
-Lysosomes are actually membranous sacs budded off from the Golgi apparatus.

-As lysosomes are associated with intra-cellular digestion, they contain digestive enzymes, such as glycosidases, proteases and sulfatases.
+Lysosomes are actually membranous sacs budded off from the Golgi apparatus. - As lysosomes are associated with intra-cellular digestion, they contain digestive enzymes, such as glycosidases, proteases and sulfatases.
 Enzymes of the lysosomes are synthesised in the rough endoplasmic reticulum.
 These enzymes are then imported to Golgi apparatus in small vesicles.
 Here these enzymes are modified.
-Then these small vesicles fuse with larger acidic vesicles and are budded off.

-15. Describe the structure and function of Golgi apparatus.
+Then these small vesicles fuse with larger acidic vesicles and are budded off. - 16.
+Describe the structure and function of Golgi apparatus.
 Ans.
 Structure:

 Golgi apparatus consists of a system of membrane-bound vesicles which are arranged somewhat parallel to each other in stacks called cisterns.
 They are often connected to the membranes of endoplasmic reticulum forming complex cellular membrane system.
-Golgi apparatus has three distinct components visible as flattened sacs or cisternae, clusters of tubes and vesicles and vacuoles.
+Golgi apparatus has three distinct components visible as flattened sacs or cisternae, clusters of tubes and vesicles, and vacuoles.
 There are many freely scattered sub units of Golgi apparatus in plant cells.
 These units are called dictyosomes.